OccupyWallStreet/nycga4/wp-content/plugins/network-latest-posts/readme.txt

 === Network Latest Posts ===
-Contributors: L'Elite
+Contributors: iluminatus
 Donate link: http://laelite.info
 Tags: recent posts, shortcode, widget, network, latest posts Requires at least: 3.0
-Tested up to: 3.8
+Tested up to: 4.0
-Stable tag: 3.5.5
+Stable tag: 3.5.6

 This plugin allows you to pull all the recent posts from the blogs in your WordPress network and display them in your main site (or internal sites)